I was sent over a free pack of Opendime by Coinkite so I could put together this Opendime review (and the guide at the

 You can throw in as much Bitcoin (BTC) as you like, but you cannot spend any of the Bitcoin (BTC) stored on an Opendime until you destroy it.
 Once you’ve popped out a small chip on the Opendime, it’ll reveal this private key and the funds can be retrieved.

 The Opendime does not reveal the private key to anyone before this chip is popped out.
 Once the private key on an Opendime is accessible, it’ll also flash differently when it’s plugged into a device to let you know.

 Coinkite’s Opendime is sold in packs of free for about $40 (approx. £33).
 This brings the cost of each Opendime to about $13 (approx. £11).

 Coinkite deliberately designed the Opendime so that it could be manufactured and sold at the lowest possible price point.
 That’s why the Opendime is just a barebones USB drive.
 The benefit of this is that each Opendime is cheap enough that you don’t feel bad when you need to destroy it to access your Bitcoin (BTC).

 If you’re in the United States or Canada, then the best place to buy Opendime is from Coinkite’s official website.

 If you’re from the UK or Europe, then you will likely be charged high postage fees and get stung by custom charges.
-Because of that, you might want to buy Opendime from a reseller like MyHardwareWallet (UK), Cryptomaan (EU), or buy it from Amazon.
+Unfortunately, I couldn’t find it available on Amazon or from any hardware wallet reseller in the UK.